 Cwm Taf Morgannwg University Health Board is reviewing how specialist palliative care and end of life care are provided across our region.
-We want to hear from patients, families, carers, staff and the wider public to help shape future services.
+Earlier this year (2026), we asked patients, families, carers, staff and the wider public for their feedback to help us shape services for the future.

 Our aim is to make sure people with serious, life-limiting illness receive the right care, in the right place, at the right time, and in a way that reflects what matters most to them.